To protect and connect forests and promote the safe passage of wildlife throughout the Northeast – from the Hudson Valley to Canada.

 - Create shared resources and engaging media to help partners raise funds for land conservation projects.

 - Create a collaborative, inclusive, and dynamic space that empowers our partners to share in a joint mission.

 - Offer partners a platform for promoting events & volunteer opportunities and for celebrating conservation success stories that align with our mission.

-- Attend RCP gatherings and networking events to promote our initiative.
+- Attend Regional Conservation Partnership (RCP) gatherings and networking events to promote our initiative.

 - Advocate on behalf of the native animals and plants that rely on this resilient corridor for survival.